wootar/luaos/index.md

 First we need to get the source via git: `git clone https://github.com/wooter6928196219911/luaos.git`

-Then install GCC, libelf-dev if your on ubuntu or debian
+Then install GCC, libelf-dev, flex if your on ubuntu or debian

 If your using arch or any arch based distro (eg Artix) install base-devel and libelf